prismdreamfactory/chenco-wp/wp-content/plugins/wp-smushit/readme.txt

 - And many, many, more!

 ### Incorrect Size Image Detection
-Smush includes a wrong size image finder.
+Smush now includes a wrong size image finder.
 Activate and your images will be highlighted with smart tips for scaling your images.
 Quickly locate the images that are keeping you from getting that perfect 100 on your Google PageSpeed test.

 ### Defer Offscreen Images
 Smush has lazy load built-in.
 If your page has a bunch of images below the fold, lazy loading will drastically speed up your page by serving only the images being viewed and delaying others further down the page.